Bradley Pinion

-Bradley Alexander Pinion (born June 1, 1994) is an American professional football punter and kickoff specialist for the Atlanta Falcons of the National Football League (NFL).
+Bradley Alexander Pinion (born June 1, 1994) is an American professional football punter and kickoff specialist for the Miami Dolphins of the National Football League (NFL).
 He played college football for the Clemson Tigers and was selected by the San Francisco 49ers in the fifth round of the 2015 NFL draft.
 Pinion has also played for the Tampa Bay Buccaneers.

 Early life

 Pinion attended Northwest Cabarrus High School in Concord, North Carolina.
 He committed to Clemson University to play college football.

 College career

 Pinion played college football at Clemson from 2012 to 2014 under head coach Dabo Swinney.

-As a freshman in the 2012 season, Pinion only appeared in five games with teammate Spencer Benton doing a majority of the work that season.
+As a freshman in 2012, Pinion only appeared in five games with teammate Spencer Benton doing a majority of the work that season.
 On September 8, Pinion made his collegiate debut in the 52–27 win over Ball State.
 In the game, he had three punts for 117 yards (39.0 average).
 Overall, in the 2012 season, Pinion recorded nine punts for 355 yards (39.4 average).

-As a sophomore in the 2013 season, Pinion became the main punter for the Tigers.
+As a sophomore in 2013, Pinion became the main punter for the Tigers.
 That season, he handled the punting duties for all but three attempts, which went to Ammon Lakip and Andy Teasdall.
 In the season opener against the Georgia Bulldogs, Pinion had a season-high seven punts for a season-high 287 yards (41.0 average).
 In the next game, against South Carolina State, he had four punts for 195 yards for a season-high 48.8 average.
 Overall, in the 2013 season, Pinion had 56 punts for 2,205 yards for a 39.4 average.

-As a junior in the 2014 season, Pinion continued his role as the main punter for the Tigers.
+As a junior in 2014, Pinion continued his role as the main punter for the Tigers.
 That season, he handled all but one punt, which went to Andy Teasdall.
 Pinion attempted and converted three extra points on the season.
 During the season opener against the Georgia Bulldogs, Pinion had a season-high 10 punts for a season-high 451 yards (45.1 average).
 In two consecutive games in October, against Louisville and Boston College, he recorded games with 10 punts in each contest with 419 and 418 net punting yards respectively.
 On November 6, against Wake Forest, Pinion punted thrice for 147 net yards for a season-high 49.0 average.
-In his final collegiate game, against the Oklahoma Sooners in the Russell Athletic Bowl, Pinion recorded five punts for 217 yards (43.4 average).
-Throughout his junior season, teammates referred to Pinion as "the steering column" for his remarkable control over the direction of his punts.
-Pinion elected to forgo his senior season and decided to enter the NFL draft.
+In his final collegiate game against the Oklahoma Sooners in the Russell Athletic Bowl, Pinion recorded five punts for 217 yards (43.4 average).
+Throughout his junior year, teammates referred to Pinion as "the steering column" for his remarkable control over the direction of his punts.
+Pinion elected to forgo his senior season and decided to enter the 2015 NFL draft.